stoneliuCS/stoneliuCS/README.md

-# Bachelor of Computer Science and Mathematics @Northeastern University
+# Candidate for Bachelor of Computer Science and Mathematics @Northeastern University

 ## Interested in:
 - Software Engineering
-- Software Design
+- Software Design and Architecture
-- Fullstack development
+- Fullstack software development
-- formal theorem proving and reasoning of programs
+- Formal theorem proving and reasoning of programs
 - ML and AI

 reach me at liu.sto@northeastern.edu